omni/poa-bridge/README.md

 #### transaction options

-- `transaction.deposit_relay.gas` - specify how much gas should be consumed by deposit relay
+- `transaction.deposit_relay.gas` - specify how much gas should be consumed by deposit relay (optional, default: computed with `eth.estimateGas`)
-- `transaction.withdraw_confirm.gas` - specify how much gas should be consumed by withdraw confirm
+- `transaction.withdraw_confirm.gas` - specify how much gas should be consumed by withdraw confirm (optional, default: computed with `eth.estimateGas`)
-- `transaction.withdraw_relay.gas` - specify how much gas should be consumed by withdraw relay
+- `transaction.withdraw_relay.gas` - specify how much gas should be consumed by withdraw relay (optional, default: computed with `eth.estimateGas`)

 ### Database file format